HAZCHEMWIZE offers a wide variety of Dangerous Goods (DG) courses that comply with various health and safety legislation requirements in South Africa.

 This certificate is required for Category “D” Professional Driver’s Permit applications and is approved and accredited by the National Department of Transport and all Licensing Authorities across South Africa.

 The Dangerous Goods Handling and Awareness course is designed to meet the needs of employers with workers who handle and store Dangerous Goods in the workplace.

 The person credited with this unit standard can describe the information, training and duties of persons exposed to hazardous substances and risks, as well as understanding the responsibilities of both employer and employee in such situations.
 Learners will be able to identify hazardous substances by product and company, the procedures required to handle them, the risks and dangers associated with hazardous substances and the methods of dealing with exposure to them.

-They will also be able to explain the production, processing, use, storage, handling or transporting of hazardous substances, as well as dealing with compliance and non-compliance issues.
+They will also be able to explain the production, processing, use, storage, handling or transporting of hazardous substances, as well as deal with compliance and non-compliance issues.

 The Dangerous Goods Legislation course is designed to meet the legislative requirements of Chapter V and Chapter VIII of the National Road Traffic Act, Act 93 of 1996 and the relevant National Standards.

 This certificate enables managers, supervisors and other staff to understand the various legal requirements for dangerous goods load preparation, documentation, vehicle compliance, driver compliance and loading or off-loading safety requirements.